khalid-hussain/shaheen/chap12.md

 horsemen who killed three thousand men within moments of the attack and disappeared into the forest.

-Badr Bin Mughira's biggest success was that after an attack or two, he had maneuvered the enemy's army into dangerous gorges and pathways where every cliff could become an impregnable fort for the attackers.
+Badr bin Mughira's biggest success was that after an attack or two, he had maneuvered the enemy's army into dangerous gorges and pathways where every cliff could become an impregnable fort for the attackers.
 Some seasoned officers of the Christian army advised their general to change their route but